 Knowing how to make a dog vomit safely in an emergency can be the difference between life and death.
 Chocolate, candy or raisins are all fatal to dogs if ingested, and immediately inducing vomiting can reduce the risks of toxicity.
 You can make your dog vomit with hydrogen peroxide or washing soda crystals, as long as you are careful.

-Making your dog vomit can make the situation worse in some cases.
-So, always check with your vet before taking any action.
+Inducing dog vomit can make the situation worse in some cases.
+So, always check with your veterinarian before taking any action.
 Do not make your dog vomit with salt, ipecac syrup, dishwashing liquid or mustard powder.
 These substances can have serious side effects more risky than what they have accidentally eaten.

 You should only induce vomiting if all of the following criteria are met:

 - Your dog has just swallowed a toxic substance and is not yet showing signs of illness.
 Generally speaking, if your dog has swallowed something toxic within the past two hours, then the substance likely hasn’t made it past his stomach yet.

 - The substance your dog swallowed is a non-corrosive.
 Corrosive substances can burn the throat as it comes back up.
 This includes a battery, bleach, or concentrated oven or toilet bowl cleaners.

 - A swallowed object isn’t too big, or has sharp edges, that can damage your dog’s throat when they vomit.

 - The toxic substance that your dog swallowed isn’t petroleum-based or oily which has a high risk of causing severe lung problems is accidentally inhaled.